Colorado's first curator of LGBTQ+ history behind new exhibit

 Why is it still important for people to know Colorado's LGBTQ+ history?

 Marcus: It's important to know our history and history in general.
-I'm a history major, undergrad, grad school so for me, I've just always loved history but for people it is important for people to know their history for instance, in 1978 there was what was called the trans coalition which staged a protest because two trans women of color were killed by the police.
-If you go over there and look at that and just take off the date, 1978 and put 2022, that’s today’s date and that’s why it is so important to know our history and if anything see what they did in 1978 and how we can change that to make it even more effective now in today’s date.
+I'm a history major.
+Undergrad, grad school.
+So for me, I've just always loved history.
+But for people, it is important for people to know their history.
+For instance, in 1978 there was what was called the trans coalition which staged a protest because two trans women of color were killed by the police.
+If you go over there and look at that and just take off the date, 1978, and put 2022, that’s today’s date and that’s why it is so important to know our history, and, if anything, see what they did in 1978 and how we can change that to make it even more effective now.

 What do you want people to know about this exhibit?

-There is a lot of good in here I don’t want to focus on just the bad but I want people to learn from that and see that once you get passed the bad there is good, we just have to keep fighting.
+There is a lot of good in here.
+I don’t want to focus on just the bad, but I want people to learn from that and see that once you get past the bad there is good.
+We just have to keep fighting.

 How does it make you feel to walk in here?

-Note: (Editor’s note: This interview has been edited for context and clarity.)